-I figured out a mistake in my tree this week.
+So this week, I figured out a mistake I made in my tree.
 And while it’s human nature to blog about all the brilliant stuff we do to find our ancestors, I thought it might be just as valuable to examine a mistake.

 When I was first trying to assemble the family group for my great-grandmother, Anna Schumann KIRSCHSTEIN KAHNS, I didn’t know much about the family.
 Some census work revealed that Anna had three siblings: Marie, Elise and Friedrich.
 Sister Marie was living in Chicago when she somehow met Christian Gross, married him in St. Paul and moved to Minnesota.

 When I found Christian and Marie Gross in the 1920 census, they were right where they should be: Murdock, Swift, Minnesota.
 But they had an additional household member, Careline [sic] Gross, sister-in-law to Christian, the head of the household.

 Eager for more Schumann siblings, I made the leap and decided the census-taker just hadn’t gotten Caroline’s surname down correctly.
 I’d seen it happen multiple times when a census taker used one surname for a household with two or more.

 Yay!
 Here was an older sister Caroline, born nine years before my great-grandmother in Germany.
 Into my tree she went.
 I shared the information with others and soon there were trees up on the Web listing Caroline Schumann, b.
 1851 in Germany.
 But I couldn’t find Caroline Schumann anywhere else.
 Not in census, not in migration records, not in death records.
 And what about that nine-year gap between children?
 That didn’t seem likely either.